 With the lead behind them, VSG Altglienicke came out of the locker room much more energetically.
 With three quick goals within five minutes, the team from Treptow-Köpenick decided the final in their favor midway through the second half.
 Linus Meyer (64'), Patrick Breitkreuz (66') and Christian Skoda (69') were the scorers of goals two to four.

 Viktoria Berlin were unable to recover from this triple setback.
-Johannes Manske's second goal (76') and substitute Tugay Uzan's goal (89') finally made the final score 6:0.
+Johannes Manske's second goal (76') and a goal from substitute Tugay Uzan (89') made the final score 6:0.

 Final day 2019: FC Viktoria 1889 Berlin is the Berlin Cup winner